OpenBagTwo/EnderChest/README.md

 $ enderchest --help
 ```

 for full documentation on how to run this package.
+Full examples and tutorials will be available with
+the docs.

 ## Contributing